-The area has been taken over by resorts catering to the British and Germans.
+There are several resorts in the area catering to the British and Germans.
 However, thankfully, the beaches weren’t packed with tourists.
 With its beaches and watersports and beautiful setting, it is now pretty popular with families.

 I looked around for a half-hour or so and then drove up the headland to Moní Theotókou.
-This was the 17th-century monastery I had seen from below years earlier.
+It is the 17th-century monastery I had seen from below years earlier.
 It stands on the site of the original monastery, built in the 13th century.
 And unlike the coves below, it turned out to be just as I had imagined it.

 Although it is no longer home to monks, the 17th-century Moní Theotókou is a beautiful place.
 In its church, there’s a carving of The Tree of Life on the ceiling; outside, bougainvillea cascades everywhere.
 There’s also an interesting little museum that contains everything from ancient religious icons and vestments to a giant clamshell.